Laurel Clark: Military career

 During medical school, Clark did active duty training with the Diving Medicine Department at the United States Navy Experimental Diving Unit in March 1987.
 After completing medical school, she underwent postgraduate medical education in pediatrics from 1987 to 1988 at the National Naval Medical Center.
-The following year she completed Navy undersea medical officer training at the Naval Undersea Medical Institute in Groton, Connecticut, and diving medical officer training at the Naval Diving and Salvage Training Center in Panama City, Florida.
-Clark was designated a Radiation Health Officer and Undersea Medical Officer.
-She was then assigned as the Submarine Squadron 14 Medical Department Head in Holy Loch, Scotland.
-During that assignment, she dove with Navy divers and Naval Special Warfare Unit Two SEALs, and performed many medical evacuations from US submarines.
-After two years of operational experience she was designated as a Naval Submarine Medical Officer and Diving Medical Officer.
+The following year, Clark completed Navy undersea medical officer training at the Naval Undersea Medical Institute in Groton, Connecticut, and diving medical officer training at the Naval Diving and Salvage Training Center in Panama City, Florida.
+She was designated a Radiation Health Officer and Undersea Medical Officer.
+Clark was then assigned as the Submarine Squadron 14 Medical Department Head in Holy Loch, Scotland.
+During that assignment, she dove with Navy divers and Naval Special Warfare Unit Two SEALs and performed many medical evacuations from US submarines.
+After two years of operational experience, Clark was designated as a Naval Submarine Medical Officer and Diving Medical Officer.

 Clark underwent six months of aeromedical training at the Naval Aerospace Medical Institute at NAS Pensacola in Pensacola, Florida, and was designated as a Naval Flight Surgeon.
 She was stationed at MCAS Yuma, Arizona, and assigned as Flight Surgeon Marine Attack Squadron 211 (VMA-211), a Marine Corps AV-8B Harrier squadron.
-She made several deployments, including one overseas to the Western Pacific, practiced medicine in austere environments, and flew on multiple aircraft.
+Clark made several deployments, including one overseas to the Western Pacific, practiced medicine in austere environments, and flew on multiple aircraft.
 Her squadron won the Marine Attack Squadron of the Year award for its successful deployment.
-She was then assigned as the Group Flight Surgeon for Marine Aircraft Group 13 (MAG-13).
+Clark was then assigned as the Group Flight Surgeon for Marine Aircraft Group 13 (MAG-13).

-Before her selection as an astronaut candidate she served as a Flight Surgeon for Training Squadron 86 (VT-86), the Naval Flight Officer advanced training squadron for tactical jets at NAS Pensacola.
-Clark was Board Certified by the National Board of Medical Examiners and held a Wisconsin Medical License.
-Her military qualifications included Radiation Health Officer, Undersea Medical Officer, Diving Medical Officer, Submarine Medical Officer, and Naval Flight Surgeon.
-She was a Basic Life Support Instructor, Advanced Cardiac Life Support Provider, Advanced Trauma Life Support Provider, and Hyperbaric Chamber Advisor.
+Before her selection as an astronaut candidate, Clark served as a Flight Surgeon for Training Squadron 86 (VT-86), the Naval Flight Officer advanced training squadron for tactical jets at NAS Pensacola.
+She was Board Certified by the National Board of Medical Examiners and held a Wisconsin Medical License, and her military qualifications included Radiation Health Officer, Undersea Medical Officer, Diving Medical Officer, Submarine Medical Officer, and Naval Flight Surgeon.
+Clark was also a Basic Life Support Instructor, Advanced Cardiac Life Support Provider, Advanced Trauma Life Support Provider, and Hyperbaric Chamber Advisor.

 NASA career

-Selected by NASA in April 1996, Clark reported to the Johnson Space Center in Houston, Texas in August 1996.
+Selected by NASA in April 1996, Clark reported to the Johnson Space Center in Houston, Texas, in August 1996.
 After completing two years of training and evaluation, she was qualified for flight assignment as a mission specialist.
-From July 1997 to August 2000 Clark worked in the Astronaut Office Payloads/Habitability Branch.
-Clark flew aboard STS-107, logging 15 days, 22 hours and 21 minutes in space.
+From July 1997 to August 2000, Clark worked in the Astronaut Office Payloads/Habitability Branch.
+She flew aboard STS-107, logging 15 days, 22 hours and 21 minutes in space.